March 12, 2026 (3mo ago)

 When something feels slow, you need to know where the time went.
 A full check decomposes response time into DNS lookup, TCP connection, TLS handshake, time-to-first-byte (TTFB), and content transfer.
 This breakdown turns "it's slow" into "DNS is taking 400ms because your resolver is overloaded."

-False alerts destroy trust in your monitoring system faster than missed alerts do.
-PagerDuty's 2024 State of Digital Operations report found that teams experiencing high alert noise have 2.5x longer mean-time-to-acknowledge for real incidents (PagerDuty, 2024).
+False alerts destroy trust faster than missed alerts.
+According to PagerDuty's State of Digital Operations report, teams experiencing high alert noise have 2.5x longer mean-time-to-acknowledge for real incidents.
 When your team ignores alerts because "it's probably nothing," you've already lost.

 Most false alerts come from three sources: